Air Quality and Public Health officials urge caution due to wildfire smoke ~ East Valley Times

 The Shasta County Air Quality Management District (AQMD) and the Public Health Branch of the Shasta County Health and Human Services Agency are advising all residents of Shasta County to limit outdoor activities due to the continuing deterioration of air quality.
-Current particulate matter readings in the Redding area are in the UNHEALTHY to the VERY UNHEALTHY range on the Air Quality Index (AQI 180-220 range).
-Current particulate matter readings in the Anderson area are in the UNHEALTHY to the VERY UNHEALTHY range on the Air Quality Index (AQI 170-210 range).
+Current particulate matter readings in the Redding area are in the UNHEALTHY range on the Air Quality Index (AQI 170-200 range).
+Current particulate matter readings in the Anderson area are in the UNHEALTHY range on the Air Quality Index (AQI 170-200 range).
 Certain areas may experience higher concentrations of smoke based on proximity to wildfires and current weather conditions.
 All members of the public, especially those with respiratory or heart disease, the elderly, pregnant women, and children should remain alert, and if necessary, reduce or avoid all outdoor exertion when wildfire smoke is present.
 Everyone else should limit prolonged exertion in areas of noticeable smoke accumulation.
 Individuals wishing to minimize their exposure should:

 - Limit exercise and outdoor activities